proxygeek/thoughts/README.md

 This is what this theme looks like for a jekyll project:
 ![sample](./sample.png)

-Or you can visit [my blog](https://marcushwz.netlify.app/) where I have hosted it on Netlify using this theme.
+Or you can visit [Marcus' blog](https://marcushwz.netlify.app/) where "I have hosted it on Netlify using this theme."

 ## Usage